 AB Trusts: The Tax-Saver

+Normally, when one spouse dies passing on his/her assets in a last will and testament, the estate will be taxed heavily before the beneficiaries receive it.
+To avoid this steep estate tax, spouses can set up an AB trust, where each spouse leaves their property to an irrevocable trust.
 An AB trust is a trust created by married couples to maximize their federal estate tax exemptions.
 A lot of people believe that AB trusts only benefit those with large estates.
 The truth is anyone who may owe estate tax can benefit from an AB trust.
 Follow along as FindLaw helps you discover how AB trusts can be a tax-saver.

-How the AB trust system works
+How the AB Trust System Works

-Normally, when one spouse dies passing on his/her assets in a last will and testament, the estate will be taxed heavily before the beneficiaries receive it.
-To avoid this steep estate tax, spouses can set up an AB trust, where each spouse leaves their property to an irrevocable trust.
 When the first spouse dies, the beneficiaries (usually the couple's children) named in the trust receive that spouse's property.
 However, this irrevocable trust is to be used for the benefit of the surviving spouse, who does not technically own the property.
 There is a crucial condition that the property can be used by the surviving spouse and that the surviving spouse may even spend principal in certain instances.
 Once the surviving spouse dies, all the property rights and benefits of the irrevocable trust pass to the surviving beneficiaries of the trust.
 Because the surviving spouse does not own the property, it is not subject to estate tax.
 Setting up an AB trust this way keeps the portion of the surviving spouse's estate that is taxable half of what it would be without an AB trust.

 The surviving spouse maintains these rights until her death, at which time all of the property is distributed to the beneficiaries of the original trust, and all of the surviving spouse's property is distributed to his or her beneficiaries.

-There are some disadvantages of establishing an AB trust
+Disadvantages of an AB trust

 The AB trust is irrevocable.
 Once one spouse dies, there cannot be any changes made to the trust.
 This can create some issues and has even caused friction between the surviving spouse and the named beneficiaries of the trust.
 As mentioned, the surviving spouse's rights to use the property are limited.
 Where at one time this used to be the property he or she shared with his or her spouse, to do with as they pleased, this property is now restricted to certain uses and rights.